The Blair Crew program competed in the MAPL race this past weekend at Mercer Lake. The girls' placed 2nd overall as the

 Meet Coach O'Neill

-Spanish 2 teacher and assistant boys’ crew coach Rebecca O'Neill earned a bachelor’s degree in Latin American studies with a focus on migration and a minor in Spanish at Bates College (2015).
+Spanish 2 teacher and assistant boys’ crew coach Rebecca O'Neill earned a bachelor’s degree in Latin American studies with a focus on migration and a minor in Spanish at Bates College (2015), where she was a member of Phi Beta Kappa.
 Her Spanish language fluency stems from many years of language study, including at Middlebury Monterey Language Institute, and having lived in Costa Rica for over a year.
 She gained teaching experience prior to joining Blair's faculty in 2016 as an AmeriCorps national service member, during which time she taught intensive reading and writing classes to Spanish-speaking migrant students and English-language learners at Calabasas Elementary School in California.
 Rebecca captained the Bates women’s rowing team, rowing in the eight that won the Head of the Charles in 2014 and the varsity eight that won the NCAA Division III championship in 2015.
-In summer 2017, she coached for a third year at the Junior National Men’s Rowing Development Camp, where she trained future national team rowers.
+In summer 2018, she coached for a fourth year at the Junior National Men’s Rowing Development Camp, where she trained future national team rowers.
 Rebecca is a full-time member of the language faculty and the recipient of the 2016-2017 Hardwick Teaching Fellowship.
 This award is given annually to a promising young, new teacher to support and encourage a lifelong teaching career.
 Rebecca was co-chaperone of the marine science trip to the Cayman Islands during winter long weekend 2017; she serves dorm duty in Lakeside Hall and lives on Flight Deck.